CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 Click on your new instance to get more information!

-Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in as user 'tx160085' on the IP address of the machine - see circled information below.
+Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in with your CyVerse username on the IP address of the machine

 |atmo-7|